joinpursuit/Pursuit-Core-Web/html_css_dom/axios+async-await/README.md

 ```

 Great!
 Even with very nested calls, our code structure still reads sensibly without putting UI manipulation inside of networking callbacks.

+## Practice
+Although it's relatively simple to find great free API's to make GET requests, most public API's won't allow you to change data on a database level.
+Thus there's not as many great places to practice making POST, PUT, PATCH, and DELETE requests.
+Because of this fact, let's go ahead and get our [own backend](https://github.com/joinpursuit/play_backend/) running so that we can play around with any all request types.
+Follow the instructions and get it running.

+Challenge 1: Find the total of cars that user 1 has, Add that to the total of cars that user 2 has.
+Then find the car with the id that matches that sum.

+Challenge 2: Create a form that takes in a username and on submission adds a new user to the database.

+Challenge 3: Create a show users button that prints a list of all the users.

+Challenge 4: When you click on a user, remove them from the list and also delete them from the database.

 ## Resources